flix/flix/docs/DIDYOUKNOW.md

 - Flix has community build where Flix libraries can be included in the CI process used to build Flix?

+- Flix has a nascent build system and package manager (the latter based on GitHub releases).
+  Today it is possible to build, package, and install Flix packages, but there is no dependency management yet.

 ## Compiler

 Did you know that: